 Christenings are always a cause for celebration and it was certainly a case of double the excitement when twins Emilia and Isabella were welcomed into the faith during an Italian christening at St. Peter’s Italian Church in Clerkenwell London.
-Adding to the “doubling”, the girls had both a Roman Catholic and a Greek Orthodox ceremony, reflecting their parents’ separate religions.
+Adding to the “doubling”, the girls had both a Roman Catholic and a Greek Orthodox ceremony, reflecting their parents’ different Christian denominations.

 Some Catholic christenings take place during a parish mass however Emilia and Isabella received the sacrament from Padre Andrea Fulco in a separate service attended by family and close friends.
-As their mother Katerina is Greek Orthodox, and father Stephen is Roman Catholic, the girls had three Godparents each, with Alexandro, Pavlos, and Georgina standing up for Isabella, and Primo, Andrew, and Jennifer vowing to help raise Emilia in the traditions of both churches.
+As their mother Katerina is Greek Orthodox, and father Stephen is Roman Catholic, the girls had three Godparents each to help them raise in the traditions of both churches.

 One of the highlights of the Catholic christening ceremony is the lighting of the Baptismal candle.
 Lit by their proud father, Stephen, from the church’s Easter candle, the flame represents Christ’s light in the twins’ lives.
 It was a beautiful and uplifting moment.

-It was after 3pm by the time the second Baptism was completed, and the guests were eager to move on to the reception at Ciao Bella.
-The girls had woken up by this time and I was able to get some candid shots with Stephen, as well as some serene “Madonna and child” type photos with Katerina.
-Despite a long day with a lot of formality and attention, the girls were angels to photograph, and clearly loved having so many family and friends to cuddle them.
+It was after 3pm by the time the second baptism was completed, and the guests were eager to move on to the reception at Ciao Bella.
+The girls had woken up by this time and I was able to get some candid shots with Stephen, as well as some serene “Madonna and child” type images with Katerina.
+Despite a long day with a lot of formality and attention, the girls were angels, and clearly loved having so many family and friends to cuddle them.